-Extract from I AM SF, lecture performance, 45 minutes, 2017
+Extract from I AM SF, performance-lecture, 45 minutes, 2017

 Experimenting at the borders between languages and disciplines, I AM SF addresses issues of identity and definition, the narration of bodies, reading in translation, and the invention of a ‘sexuate style’.